p-giovanni/JMeter_report/README.md

 I am not yet satisfied by the charts, there are a few improvements I'd like to do.

 **TODO**:
-- [o] a note text box on the left containing comments, info, etc about the test;
 - [o] a batch Python script to create the charts;

 ## Data file